HyperE2VID: Improving Event-Based Video Reconstruction via Hypernetworks: Experimental Analysis

 \subsection{Computational Complexity}

 We also analyze the computational complexity of our method and compare it to other competing methods from the literature.
-We consider two computational metrics for this analysis: (1) the number of model parameters, and (2) inference time.
-The number of parameters is an important metric that indicates the memory requirements of the model, and the inference time is a direct indicator of the real-time performance of (the maximum frame-per-seconds that can be obtained with) the model.
-To measure inference time, we use data with a resolution of 240$ \times $180, and report the average inference time in ms, on a workstation with Quadro RTX 5000 GPU.
+We consider three computational metrics for this analysis: (1) the number of model parameters, (2) the number of floating point operations (FLOPs), and (3) inference time.
+The number of parameters is an important metric that indicates the memory requirements of the model, while FLOPs specify the computational requirements and efficiency, and finally, the inference time is a direct indicator of the real-time performance of (the maximum frame-per-seconds that can be obtained with) the model.
+We use data with a resolution of 240$ \times $180 to measure FLOPs and inference time, where the average inference times are calculated on a workstation with Quadro RTX 5000 GPU.
 We present the results of these computational complexity metrics in Table~\ref{tab:comp}.
-Here, the numbers of model parameters are given in millions and the inference times are given in milliseconds.
+Here, the numbers of model parameters are given in millions, FLOPs are given in billions (as GFLOPs), and the inference times are given in milliseconds.
 Methods that share a common network architecture are presented in the same row.
 Here, it can be seen that our method provides a good trade-off between accuracy and efficiency.
-HyperE2VID is a significantly smaller and faster network than ET-Net while generating reconstruction with better visual quality.
-On the other hand, the smallest and fastest methods, FireNet and FireNet+, generate reconstructions that have significantly lower visual quality.
+HyperE2VID is a significantly smaller and faster network than ET-Net while generating reconstructions with better visual quality.
+On the other hand, the smallest and fastest methods, FireNet and FireNet+, generate reconstructions with significantly lower visual quality.